PCOS: From symptoms to self-advocacy. Get the handbook

 Yes, you can still conceive by having sex the day after ovulation (though your chances are better before you ovulate).
 And regardless of when you had intercourse, it’s too early for you to take a pregnancy test 1 DPO.

-To better understand the full picture of the two week wait and what to expect specifically at 1 DPO, keep reading!
+To gain a better understanding of the two-week wait and what to expect specifically at 1 DPO, keep reading!

 • 1 DPO, aka 1 day post ovulation, refers to the first day after your body releases an egg.